mathesar-foundation/mathesar-wiki/engineering/code-review.md

 - Request changes if you want another look at the PR before it is merged.
 - Resolve your own comments, do not resolve anyone else's.
 - If the branch needs to be updated before merging (because it's out-of-date with the `master` branch), do so, as long as the action can be performed automatically.
 Otherwise, ask the Author to handle it.
+- See [Backend Code Review](/engineering/code-review/backend) for guidelines specific to backend code.

 ### Maintainers
 - Check for outstanding PRs at least **once a day**.